 "The time has arrived for the parties to end their prolonged hostility and mistrust of each other.
-The children will only flourish when the conflict ceases and the parents give the children the license, freedom and encouragement to have meaningful relationships with both parents without fear of disloyalty or reprisal." - 2006 Saskatchewan Judgment other parent saying something bad.
+The children will only flourish when the conflict ceases and the parents give the children the license, freedom and encouragement to have meaningful relationships with both parents without fear of disloyalty or reprisal." - 2006 Saskatchewan Judgment

+Kids can say something nice about one parent without the other parent saying something bad.
 It's okay to recognize good things about both parents.